-AAAAI leadership invites all members to participate in the 2020 Virtual Advocacy Day.
-While in other years the AAAAI does a series of targeted Congressional visits on specific priority issues, the COVID-19 pandemic made in-person visits infeasible AND made our issues especially timely.
+AAAAI leadership invited all members to participate in the 2020 Virtual Advocacy Day.
+While in other years the AAAAI did a series of targeted Congressional visits on specific priority issues, the COVID-19 pandemic made in-person visits infeasible AND made our issues especially timely.
 An email to AAAAI membership and members explained how this Virtual Advocacy Day was part of the larger backdrop of issues, related to social justice.
 Read the email here.
 All of the Virtual Advocacy Day issues addressed reflect the AAAAI’s ongoing commitment to health inequities.
 Read more here.

-Watch a video from Mary Beth Fasano, MD, MSPH, FAAAAI, AAAAI President, announcing our Virtual Advocacy Day and introducing our priority issues for this event: food allergy research funding; the School-Based Allergies and Asthma Management Program Act (H.R.
+A video from Mary Beth Fasano, MD, MSPH, FAAAAI, AAAAI President, announced our Virtual Advocacy Day and introduced our priority issues for this event: food allergy research funding; the School-Based Allergies and Asthma Management Program Act (H.R.
 2468), and expanding access to telemedicine beyond COVID-19.

-Our Virtual Advocacy Day has three levels of engagement:
+Our Virtual Advocacy Day had three levels of engagement:

 1. Members of the Board of Directors, the Office of Practice Management, and the Advocacy Committee will be sending personalized emails to their Senators and Representatives.

-2. AAAAI members are invited to reach out to your Senators and Representative (1) through email, (2) by submitting a comment via the websites of your members of Congress, and/or (3) via social media.
-We have provided information on all three methods to help you.
+2. AAAAI members reached out to their their Senators and Representative (1) through email, (2) by submitting comments via their elected representative’s and senators’ websites, and/or (3) via social media.

-3. Finally, Dr. Fasano has recorded a brief video message that our professional advocacy team at Hart Health Strategies will send to the staff of every member of Congress.
-This video highlights our three issues, and the email will also include a link to the same issue brief attached here.
+3. Finally, Dr. Fasano recorded a brief video message that our professional advocacy team at Hart Health Strategies sent to the staff of every member of Congress.
+This video highlighted our three issues, and the email included a link to the same issue brief attached here.

 Click here to see the issue brief on all three of our priority issues, as follows.